Rishi-Selarka/spenly-legal/privacy-policy.md

 - App usage data
 - Advertising identifiers (such as Apple's IDFA)

+**Important**: Premium subscribers do not see advertisements and are not subject to AdMob data collection for advertising purposes.

-## In-App Purchases (Spenly Premium)
+## In-App Purchases and Subscriptions (Spenly Premium)

+### Subscription Data Collection

-When you purchase Spenly Premium, payment transactions are processed securely through Apple’s App Store.
+When you purchase Spenly Premium, payment transactions are processed securely through Apple's App Store using Apple's StoreKit framework.
 We do not collect or store your full payment details, such as credit card numbers.

-Apple may provide us with limited information related to your purchase, such as confirmation of payment, subscription status, and country of purchase.
-We use this information solely to activate and manage your Premium features.
+We collect and process the following subscription-related data:

+- **Purchase Confirmation**: Verification that a subscription has been successfully activated
+- **Subscription Status**: Whether your subscription is active, expired, or canceled
+- **Product Identifier**: The specific subscription plan you purchased (e.g., com.spenly.monthly.premium)
+- **Subscription Period**: Duration and renewal dates of your subscription
+- **Country of Purchase**: Geographic location where the purchase was made (provided by Apple)

+This information is stored locally on your device and, if you enable iCloud synchronization, in your personal iCloud account.
+We use this information solely to:

+- Activate and manage your Premium features
+- Ensure proper access control to subscription-only features
+- Provide customer support for subscription-related issues
+- Comply with legal and financial reporting requirements

-Refunds, billing disputes, and subscription management are handled directly through your Apple ID account settings in accordance with Apple’s policies.
+Refunds, billing disputes, and subscription management are handled directly through your Apple ID account settings in accordance with Apple's policies.
+You can manage your subscription at [https://apps.apple.com/account/subscriptions](https://apps.apple.com/account/subscriptions).

 ## How We Use Your Information